 No matter whether you’re new to exercise or you’ve been a health nut for years; interval training can benefit you in the following ways:

 - You don’t need special equipment or an entirely new routine.
 All you have to do is modify the one you do now.

 - You’ll improve your aerobic health.
 As a result of your cardiovascular fitness improving, you’ll find that you’ll be able to exercise for longer periods of time or use more intensity.

 - You’ll burn more calories.
 The more vigorously you exercise, the more calories you’ll burn — even if you increase intensity for just a few minutes at a time.

 - You won’t get bored.
 It’s all about mixing things up.

-The principals here apply to everyone, varying only with your readiness as well as your desire to become more fit.
-If you simply want to jazz up your exercise routine, you can determine the length and speed of each high-intensity interval based on how you feel that day.
-It could be 30 seconds, 45 seconds, a minute, or a few minutes at a higher level, and then you’ll resume your normal pace (I guarantee you’ll appreciate those cool-off minutes much more than you ever did before).
+With all of this said, you can definitely determine the length and speed of each high-intensity interval based on how you feel that day.
+It could be 30 seconds, 45 seconds, a minute, or a few minutes at a higher level.
 Your next burst of more strenuous activity might be longer.
 It’s up to you as to how much and for how long you want to pick up the pace.

 For my clients who have certain competitive or fitness goals in mind, I make recommendations on how to structure both the timing, the intensity and duration of their intervals.
 This may be based on their target heart rate, their ability to recover, and their peak oxygen intake, as well as other factors.
-Things such as hormone status and digestive function play a huge roll as well.
+Hormone status and digestive function play a huge roll as well!